PRO2022-Heig/heigvd-pro-01/documentation/app design/entity-association-model/entity-association-model.md

 ## Diagram of the model

 After an analysis of the data requirements of our application, the following entity-association model was designed.
-Shown is red are the latest changes required to implement some of the application features.
+Shown in red are the latest changes required to implement some of the application features.

 ![](entity-association-model.drawio.png)